 commissioned by North American choral organizations and special

-occasion pieces in honor of family and friends.
-The texts range
+occasion pieces in honor of family and friends, the texts of

-from biblical excerpts to poetry by Tennyson, Neruda, Herbert,
+from biblical excerpts to poetry by Tennyson, Herbert,

 Hopkins, Dickinson, and Mechtild of Magdeburg (12th century).

-that he felt would be most wide-ranging and interesting to both
+that Halley felt would be most wide-ranging and interesting to both

 audience and performers alike, and whose key compositional